mietek/halcyon-website/pages/tutorial/index.md

 The tutorial app is a simple in-memory noteboard, exposing one HTTP endpoint, `/notes`, which accepts `GET` and `POST` requests.

+Notes are JSON objects with a single text field, `contents`.
+The app responds to each request with a list of all notes.

 Start the app in one shell:

 ```